awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.mysql2rds.replication.md

 1. Under **Custom CDC start point**, paste the native start point you saved earlier\.

-For more information, see [Creating tasks for ongoing replication using AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html) and [Migrate from MySQL to Amazon RDS with AWS DMS](https://aws.amazon.com/getting-started/hands-on/move-to-managed/migrate-my-sql-to-amazon-rds/)\.
+For more information, see [Creating tasks for ongoing replication](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html) and [Migrate from MySQL to Amazon RDS](https://aws.amazon.com/getting-started/hands-on/move-to-managed/migrate-my-sql-to-amazon-rds/)\.

 **Note**
 The AWS DMS CDC replication uses plain SQL statements from binlog to apply data changes in the target database\.
 Therefore, it is slower and more resource\-intensive than the native Primary/Replica binary log replication in MySQL\.
 For more information, see [Replication with a MySQL or MariaDB instance running external to Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.Procedural.Importing.External.Repl.html)\.